 Good oral health is necessary for every individual.
 It does not only measures how well one practices good oral hygiene but it also assesses your level of confidence.

 Oral health and fluoride are always connected to each other regarding a healthy set of teeth.
 Fluoride is a natural mineral that is mostly seen everywhere like food and water.

-Fluoride is essential in tooth strengthening.
-It prevents formation of tooth decay due to deposition of plaques, which are bacteria-filled, and accumulation of tartar in the gum lines.
+Fluoride is essential for tooth strengthening.
+It prevents the formation of tooth decay due to deposition of plaques, which are bacteria-filled, and accumulation of tartar in the gum lines.

 How fluoride works in your teeth

 The teeth have enamels which are the outermost layer of the crown of the teeth.
 It consists of minerals.
-Everyday, your enamels undergo a process of demineralization or losing of minerals and reminiralization or gaining of new minerals.
+Every day, your enamels undergo a process of demineralization or losing of minerals and remineralization or gaining of new minerals.

-Demineralization occurs when the bacteria releases acids because they thrive on sugar and starch.
-However, due to food intake and good oral hygiene, the enamels experience remineralization as it gains fluoride, phosphate and potassium.
+Demineralization occurs when the bacteria release acids because they thrive on sugar and starch.
+However, due to food intake and good oral hygiene, the enamels experience remineralization as it gains fluoride, phosphate, and potassium.
 When fluoride is present in the mouth, it strengthens your teeth by increasing the process of remineralization and it also prohibits the acid caused by bacteria in your mouth.